Erasure/List Random Coding Error Exponents Are Not Universally Achievable: Proofs

-where we have defined $G(Q)$ in \eqref{Gdef}.
 Next, we shall focus on the latter probability in \eqref{lastTerm}.
-For a given $\bx_m$ and $\by$, let $\tilde{Q} = \hat{P}_{\bxt\byt}$, let $N_{\byt}(Q)$ denote the number of codewords (excluding $\bx_{m}$) whose joint empirical probability distribution with a given $\by$ is $Q$.
+For a given $\bx_m$ and $\by$, let $\tilde{Q} = \hat{P}_{\bxt\byt}$, and let $N_{\byt}(Q)$ denote the number of codewords (excluding $\bx_{m}$) whose joint empirical probability distribution with a given $\by$ is $Q$.
 Accordingly, we have that